aichemydev/Wring_docs/docs/tutorial-basics/Integrations.md

       - build-and-test
 ```

 :::note

-You will need to add a Wring_TOKEN to your project secrets on CircleCI.
+You will need to add a TG_TOKEN to your project secrets on CircleCI.
 For more information, see the documentation for CircleCI setup here: **[CircleCI Documentation](https://circleci.com/docs/2.0/env-vars/)**

 :::

 #### Adding Wring to your Existing Configurations
 If you already have a config with CircleCI to run your Selenium Scripts, then the only thing you need to do is add a new run to configure the Wring Interceptor.

 ```yml title="config.yml"
 - run: